 The beginnings of a new wildflower bank

 In early April 2022, two areas stretching from the small pond towards Fenns Lane and covering approx 750 sq metres was sown with wildflower seeds.
-LANCET co-ordinated the project on behalf of the Parish Council.
+The LANCE Trust co-ordinated the project on behalf of the Parish Council.

 - South bank in Peel Park prepared for sowing of wildflower seeds. © Carl Tarsey

-Work to prepare the site took place in late March, when Darran McLane of Bloom Gardening Bristol bravely tackled the thick moss and tough amenity grasses covering the bank on Peel Park.
-Using his battery-operated strimmer to cut vegetation back to its roots, Darran also made sure he exposed 50% or more of bare earth to allow our wildflower seeds some room to germinate.
+Work to prepare the site took place in late March, when Darran McLane of Bloom Gardening Bristol cut the ground vegetation hard back to expose 50% or more of bare earth to allow the wildflower seeds some room to germinate.
 After that, the earth was lightly raked to create grooves in which the seed could settle and groups of Brownies, local volunteers and trustees from the LANCE Trust scattered the seed.
 The next few weeks were hot and dry so not great for germination but by May there were flowers in bloom.

 - The plot was divided into 1 metre squares. © Carl Tarsey